cgsmith/documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 Settings
 ========

-To properly utilize multiple addresses in Odoo, go to :menuselection:`Sales app --> Configuration --> Settings` and scroll down to the :guilabel:`Quotations & Orders` heading.
-Then, check the box next to :guilabel:`Customer Addresses`, and click :guilabel:`Save`.
+To properly utilize multiple addresses in Odoo, go to :menuselection:`Accounting app --> Configuration --> Settings`, and scroll down to the :guilabel:`Customer Invoices` heading.
+Then, tick the checkbox next to :guilabel:`Customer Addresses`, and click :guilabel:`Save`.

 .. image:: different_addresses/customer-addresses-setting.png